 - Progress on the marketing plan.

 - Remaining activity and timeline/strategy.

 - Difficulties encountered, if any, and action taken.

 - Changes made to original plan.

 - Statistical reporting if available (website usage report required).

+- A budget update.

 1.5.2 Final Narrative Report

 The final report shall contain a review of the marketing plan as it was presented to the Council, including: